stedwick/PhilNav-Python-RaspberryPi/README.md

 Watch Phil's YouTube video here:

 There's \*lots\* of assembly required since the Raspberry Pi has to be built.
-You can buy a pre-built PhilNav from Phil on Shopify here:
+You can buy a pre-built PhilNav from Phil here:

 It uses a client/server model; the server runs on a Raspberry Pi with a Picam 3 NoIR camera, and the client runs on your Windows, Apple macOS, or Linux PC.
 They communicate over Wi-Fi or ethernet via UDP multicast.